pivotal/docs-tas-adapter/certificate-rotation.md

     Where:

        - `NEW-API-TLS-SECRET-NAME` is the kubernetes.io/tls secret containing the PEM-encoded public certificate for the Application Service Adapter API.
        - `NEW-API-TLS-SECRET-NAMESPACE` is namespace containing the Application Service Adapter API secret.
-    - `NEW-APP-TLS-SECRET-NAME` is the kubernetes.io/tls secret containing the PEM-encoded public certificate for applications deployed using Application Service Adapter.
+       - `NEW-APP-TLS-SECRET-NAME` is the kubernetes.io/tls secret containing the PEM-encoded public certificate for applications deployed by using Application Service Adapter.
        - `NEW-APP-TLS-SECRET-NAMESPACE` is the namespace containing the Application Service Adapter applications secret.

-4. Install Application Service Adapter to the cluster by running:
+1. Install Application Service Adapter to the cluster by running:

     ```bash
     tanzu package install tas-adapter \